 Some women notice a lot of discharge during early pregnancy.
 However, others might have little to no discharge.
 Both are completely normal.
 We all have different bodies, and not every pegnant woman will produce discharge.
 In fact, every pregnancy is different and the amount of mucus your cervix produces depends on a whole range of factors.

 Typically, vaginal discharge fluctuates in sync with changing estrogen levels over the course of the menstrual cycle.
 Since your estrogen levels change during pregnancy, the amount of discharge can change, too.
 This means changes in discharge aren't a reliable way to detect pregnancy.
 The the only way to confirm your pregnancy is to take a test.

 Make an appointment to see your doctor, if you observe any abnormal vaginal discharge.
 Symptoms to check for include:

 - Feeling fatigued or sick

 - Lower abdominal pain

-- Any blisters or rash in the vaginal area
+- Any blisters or rashes in the vaginal area

-Any time you experience heavy or abnormal vaginal discharge during pregnancy, make a point to see your doctor.
+Any time you experience heavy or abnormal vaginal discharge, make a point to see your doctor.
 This is particularly important if the discharge is accompanied by a strong or foul smell.